Skip to main content

 Sample Poster Template

 A sample PPT template can be found here.
-Students are welcome to use it or one provided by your faculty sponsor.
+Students are welcome to use it or one provided by your faculty sponsor, but your poster should maintain a 16:9 ratio to ensure it fits properly on the digital displays.

 Present your information so a coherent and straight-forward story is told, clearly articulating the greater implications of the work presented for public health and health science.
 Emphasize the most important points and avoid overwhelming the viewer with too much detail.
 Specific recommendations include: